Admissions to the Diagnostic Technician Program

 Upon course placement into Fundamentals of Phlebotomy (DTC104), a student can enroll in the Diagnostic Technician Certificate program after completion of the following:

-For questions regarding Diagnostic Technician please contact:
+For questions regarding Diagnostic Technician or for questions regarding admission to the DTC program please contact: